-Lowland gorillas live in Kahuzi Biega National Park, which is close to Bukavu in Eastern DR Congo.
+Lowland gorrillas live in Kahuzi Biega National Park, which is close to Bukavu in Eastern DR Congo.
 On the other hand, chimpanzees live in Nyungwe Forest National park in Rwanda and this is closer to Cyangugu border.
-Therefore, it is easier combining the two trips in a five days tour starting and ending in Kigali as below;
+Therefore, it is easy to combine the two trips in a five days, tour starting and ending in Kigali as below;

 Day 1: Transfer to Nyungwe Forest National Park.